mekowalski/todo-mvc/AUTH-NOTES.md

   1. new User Model
   -email

--What URLs do I need
+(routes created with User model in mind and RESTful routes) -What URLs do I need
-  GET /signup -form
+  GET /users/new -form
-  POST /signup -create user in DB
+  POST /users -create user in DB

   GET /login -form
-  POST /login -login the user
+  POST /sessions -login the user